-Clicking on the category links will open a category archive page containing other category-related content (see below).
+Clicking on the category links opens an archive page containing category-related content (see below).

-You can also display categories in your sidebar …
+You can also display a category menu in the sidebar …

 Managing your categories is important.
-Depending on the number of categories and posts published on your site, you can end up with a very long category menu …
+Depending on how many posts and categories are published on your site, you can end up with a long category list …

-If you plan to use many categories on your site, you can reduce space on your sidebar by specifying that your ‘Categories’ widget display as a drop menu …
+If you plan to use many categories on your site, you can reduce space on your sidebar by specifying that your ‘Categories’ widget display as a dropdown menu …

-When a visitor selects a category from the list …
+When visitors select a category from the drop menu …

-… An archive page displays the posts in that category …
+… An archive page displays posts in that category …

-To view Category Archive pages from your WP admin area, go to Post > Categories and select a category to display.
-Hover over the category title and click the ‘View’ link …
+To view Category Archive pages from your dashboard, go to Post > Categories and select the category whose Archive Page you want to see.
+Hover over the category title and click View …

-Let’s take a look at some other features of WordPress categories .
+Let’s take a look at some other useful features of categories worth knowing about.

-You can sort items alphabetically (or in reverse alphabetical order) by clicking on the triangle icon next to the title …
+The Table of Categories allows you to sort categories by name by clicking on the little triangle icon next to the title …

 (Sort by category name)

 You can also sort categories using the other columns in the Category Table.
-Your categories will be rearranged according to the column you’ve chosen (i.e. Name, Slug, etc.) …
+Your categories will be sorted according to the column you’ve chosen (i.e. Name, Count, etc.) …

-You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …
+The search feature is useful if you have many categories.
+To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …

-Your Categories Table can be split into “Category Pages” with pagination buttons …
+Your Table of Categories can be split into “Category Pages” with pagination buttons …

-You can specify how many categories you would like displayed per page, by clicking on the ‘Screen Options’ tab at the top of your screen …
+To select how many categories you would like displayed per category page, click on the ‘Screen Options’ tab on the top right-hand side of your screen …

 (Screen Options Tab)

-Type in the number of categories per page to display in the Table of Categories in the Categories > Pagination > Number of items per page: field.
-Note: you can also hide some or all of the columns (e.g. ‘Description’, ‘Slug’, ‘Count’).
-Click the ‘Apply’ button to update your settings …
+Enter the number of categories per page you would like to show in the Categories > Pagination > Number of items per page: field.
+Note: you can also hide some or all of the columns (e.g. ‘Description’, ‘Slug’, etc.), and click the ‘Apply’ button …